-These are the official Soccer rules for RoboCupJunior 2018.
+These are the official Soccer rules for RoboCupJunior 2019.
 They are released by the RoboCupJunior Soccer Technical Committee.
 The English version of these rules has priority over any translations.
-Items in red represent significant rules changes introduced this year.
+Items in red represent changes introduced this year.

-Teams are advised to check the RoboCupJunior Soccer site http://junior.robocup.org/soccer/ for OC (Organizational Committee) procedures and requirements for the international competition.
+Teams are advised to check the RoboCupJunior Soccer site https://junior.forum.robocup.org/ for OC (Organizational Committee) procedures and requirements for the international competition.
 Each team is responsible for verifying the latest version of the rules prior to competition.